Jeroen Cornelissen

 His research interest focuses the design and fabrication of supramolecular coordination assemblies and their functions based on photoluminescence, porosity and chirality.
 He has co-authored more than 260 papers in peer-reviewed journals, including Nature, J. Am.
 Chem.
 Soc, Angew.
 Chem.
 Int.
 Ed. and Chem.
 Sci.
 He was a recipient of the National Science Found for Distinguished Young Scholars of China in 2008, Fellow of The Royal Society of Chemistry (FRSC) in 2014, Ding Ying Science & Technology Award in 2019 and Guohua Outstanding Scholar of Jinan University in 2022.

-Shaoqin Liu, Associate editor
+Shaoqin Liu, Associate Editor

 Harbin Institute of Technology, China